openbmc/docs/CONTRIBUTING.md

 where 'gerrit' is the name of the remote added with the git remote add command:

   `git push gerrit HEAD:refs/for/master`

+Gerrit will show you the URL link to your review.
+You can also find your reviews from the [OpenBMC Gerrit server](https://gerrit.openbmc-project.xyz) search bar or menu (All > Open, or My > Changes).

+Invite reviewers to review your changes.
+Each OpenBMC repository has a `MAINTAINERS` file which lists required reviewers who are subject matter experts.
+Those reviewers may add additional reviewers.
+To add reviewers from the Gerrit web page, click the "add reviewers" icon by the list of reviewers.

+You are expected to respond to all comments.
+And remember to use the "reply" button to publish your replies for others to see.

+The review results in the proposed change being accepted, rejected for rework, or abandoned.
+When you re-work your change, remember to use `git commit --amend` so Gerrit handles the update as a new patch of the same review.

+Each repository is governed by a small group of maintainers who are leaders with expertise in their area.
+They are responsible for reviewing changes and maintaining the quality of the code.
+You'll need a maintainer to accept your change, and they will look to the other reviewers for guidance.
+When accepted, your change will merge into the OpenBMC project.

 Avoid references to non-public resources